MasayukiFukumoto/palbi-calculator/README.md

 Lines beginning with # are explanatory comments for the agent.

-This is the link that I made this palbi-calculator in English and Japanese. https://chatgpt.com/share/6829fa08-702c-8006-a9aa-bbfe17ffd63d
+This is the link that I made this README for the palbi-calculator in English and Japanese. https://chatgpt.com/share/6829fa08-702c-8006-a9aa-bbfe17ffd63d

 SYSTEM: